 In association with Flinders University, a permanent Speech Therapy program was established.
 An experienced Speech Pathologist was appointed to supervise student speech pathologists on site, allowing a greater number of clients to be seen in response to rising referrals.
 Improving communication was recognised as important for building clients’ self-esteem and supporting broader rehabilitation goals.

 A commissioned Management Review recommended aligning Resthaven's Day Therapy Centres with the Community Programs Department, rather than Residential Services as had previously been the case.
-From 1995, both Day Therapy Centres and Community Programs were brought together under the collective term 'Community Services', with Marion Day Therapy Centre renamed 'Resthaven Marion Therapy Services'.
+From 1995, both Day Therapy Centres and Community Programs were brought together under the collective term 'Community Services', with Resthaven Paradise Day Therapy Centre renamed 'Resthaven Paradise Therapy Services'.

 Building on the existing speech therapy program, a ‘Talk Back’ group for people living with aphasia was established.
 The group proved to be very successful.